 materials for a solarium.
 Bronze and White color is standard.
 Colors to match your home’s

 trim color is also recommended.

 Solarium sunrooms are walled with glass.
 The glass is durably thick and also tempered to provide strength against extreme weather.
 High-performance glass allows for superior visibility and works to prevent unwanted radiant heat gain from the sunshine.
 Some choices you’ll have include double-glazed glass, double-glazed glass with low-emissivity coatings, double-glazed glass with argon fillings and low-e coatings.

 You may be wondering what you can expect to pay for a sunroom addition.
-The average costs of a sunroom made with wood or standard materials will start at around $15,000, but prices fluctuate based on design, location and materials, as well as if you intend to do any of the work yourself.
+Prices fluctuate based on design, location, and materials.
 The room will also get more expensive if you intend to run heating and cooling into it to use it all year long.
-Screened-in porches come with a much lower price tag.

 Categorised in: Sun rooms